ssbsukirat/medicine/Cardiology/Focal Atrial Tachycardia.md

 - focal to differentiate from typical /atypical flutter
 - can originate from most regions of the atria, including atrial tissue extending into a pulmonary vein, the coronary sinus, or vena cava
 - sustained, non-sustained, paroxysmal or incessant
+- non-sustained FAT is mc seen in ambulatory ECG incidence increased with age
+- asymptomatic non-sustained FAT on ECG monitor --> does not need TREATMENT
+- frequent atrial ectopy and nonsustained AT are often precursors to more significant arrhythmias such as atrial fibrillation and atrial flutter
 -